SAP/spartacus-docs/_pages/dev/cds-integration.md

 ## Context-Driven Services Module

-To enable the Context-Diven Services module in Spartacus, add it to the list of imports in your root module, and create a CDSConfig by calling the 'withConfig' method.
+To enable the Context-Diven Services module in Spartacus, add it to the list of imports in your root module, and create a CDSConfig by calling the `withConfig` method.
 See the following example for referene:

 ```ts
 @NgModule({